ioBroker/ioBroker.zigbee/README.md

 ## ioBroker adapter for Zigbee devices via TI cc2531/cc2530/cc26x2r/cc2538 and deCONZ ConBee/RaspBee.

 With the Zigbee-coordinator based on Texas Instruments SoC, deCONZ ConBee/RaspBee modules, Silicon Labs EZSP v8 or ZIGate USB-TTL it creates its own zigbee-network, into which zigbee-devices are connected.
-By work directly with the coordinator, the driver allows you to manage devices without additional application / gateways / bridge from device manufacturers (Xiaomi / TRADFRI / Hue / Tuya).
+By working directly with the coordinator, the driver allows you to manage devices without additional application / gateways / bridge from device manufacturers (Xiaomi / TRADFRI / Hue / Tuya).
 About the device Zigbee-network can be read [here (in English)](https://www.zigbee2mqtt.io/information/zigbee_network.html).

 ## Hardware

 One coordinator device is required for each zigbee Adapter instance.
 The device must be flashed with the respective coordinator firmware.
 A list of supported coordinators, the necessary equipment for the firmware and the device preparation process for different coordinator devices are described [here in English](https://www.zigbee2mqtt.io/guide/adapters/) or [smarthomescene.com ](https://smarthomescene.com/blog/best-zigbee-dongles-for-home-assistant-2023/) or [here in Russian](https://myzigbee.ru/books/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B8/page/%D0%BF%D1%80%D0%BE%D1%88%D0%B8%D0%B2%D0%BA%D0%B0-cc2531cc2530)